1BobC/udemy345/README.md

 "Complete section 4 to #36 callback functions Create jscriptB.js for section 5"
 "Complete section 5 to #43 primitive and reference types Section 6 in domex-6"
-"Add javascriptinfo and MDN loop tutorial exercises after the udemy loops #21 line 32 jscript.js"
+"Add javascriptinfo and MDN loop tutorial exercises after the udemy loops #21 line 32 jscript.js" "Revise function return section 4 #32 Create jscriptC and create own exercises look at rock paper scissors" "Add id's bob5 a,b and 6 a,b,c as start of my revision of functions!"